daviddalpiaz/appliedstats/slr.md

 ## History

-For some brief background on the history of linear regression, see ["Galton, Pearson, and the Peas: A Brief History of Linear Regression for Statistics Instructors"](http://www.amstat.org/publications/jse/v9n3/stanton.html){target="_blank"} from the [Journal of Statistics Education](http://www.amstat.org/publications/jse/){target="_blank"} as well as the [Wikipedia page on the history of regression analysis](https://en.wikipedia.org/wiki/Regression_analysis#History){target="_blank"} and lastly the article for [regression to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean){target="_blank"} which details the origins of the term "regression."
+For some brief background on the history of linear regression, see ["Galton, Pearson, and the Peas: A Brief History of Linear Regression for Statistics Instructors"](https://www.tandfonline.com/doi/full/10.1080/10691898.2001.11910537){target="_blank"} from the [Journal of Statistics Education](https://www.tandfonline.com/journals/ujse20){target="_blank"} as well as the [Wikipedia page on the history of regression analysis](https://en.wikipedia.org/wiki/Regression_analysis#History){target="_blank"} and lastly the article for [regression toward the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean){target="_blank"} which details the origins of the term "regression."

 ## `R` Markdown